Federal Crime of Forgery – 18 U.S.C. § 471

 In that case, you'd be in custody while your forgery case is pending, and then in the end, if you are found not guilty, you would get out.
 If you get a sentence, you would serve the sentence, and then you would get out.

-So, these federal criminal forgery cases are serious.
-You need the best attorney to represent you, your interests, rights, freedom, and reputation.
+These federal criminal forgery cases are serious.
+You need the best attorney to represent your interests, rights, freedom, and reputation.

-Due to the life-altering consequences of a conviction of forgery, it is important that you obtain an aggressive and well-skilled defense attorney to help you.
+Due to the life-altering consequences of a conviction of forgery, you must obtain an aggressive and well-skilled defense attorney to help you.
 Our federal criminal defense attorneys are well-versed and have the necessary knowledge of the laws of forgery.
 We guarantee our persistence and determination to get you the best possible results.

 Related Articles